top of page

 Bricks and Mortar

-covered with stucco.
-With three floors over a basement, it contained an armory, a study hall, offices, lecture rooms, laboratories and a library as well as dorm rooms.
+With three floors over a basement, it contained an armory, a study hall, offices, lecture rooms, laboratories and a library-- on addition to dorm rooms.
 Heated with steam and lighted by gas, it had hot and cold water in every room.

 Because of its Gothic towers, size, and location, it was known to students as the “Castle on the Hill.”